18F/handbook/_pages/policies/travel-and-leave-policies/moving.md

  * No other signatures are required

 **For the Annual Review when there are one or more major changes to your full-time telework arrangement but there is still an overall cost savings to GSA:**

-*Examples of major changes include moving from non-supervisory to supervisory, changing locality pay region, and changing pay grades
+*Examples of major changes include moving from non-supervisory to supervisory, changing locality pay region, and changing pay grade*

 ***Note: You can reach out to Keith Wilson to get help gathering this signatures***